nlnwa/warchaeology/docs/content/cmd/warc_cat.md

 ### Options inherited from parent commands

 ```
       --config string           config file.
-If not set, /etc/warc/, $HOME/.warc/ and current working dir will be searched for file config.yaml
+If not set, /etc/xdg/warc, /home/johnh/.config/warc and the current directory will be searched for a file named 'config.yaml'
       --log-console strings     the kind of log output to write to console.
 Valid values: info, error, summary, progress (default [progress,summary])
       --log-file strings        the kind of log output to write to file.
 Valid values: info, error, summary (default [info,error,summary])
   -L, --log-file-name string    a file to write log output.
 Empty for no log file